Tamschi/Asteracea/book/src/dynamic_components/with.md

 }
 ```

+`with`-expressions can be used anywhere an [element expression](*) is expected.

-Bindings declared in the `with`-expression's are only in scope the one [`Node`]() creation, but with a multi node, you can use them for multiple elements:
+Bindings declared in the `with`-expression's are only in scope for the embedded [element expression](*), but with a multi node, you can use them for multiple elements:

 ```TODOrust TODOasteracea=WithExample
 asteracea::component! {